 The AP shall not send an unsolicited Channel Usage Response frame with a TWT element to a non-AP STA.

 An AP that successfully sets up a peer-to-peer TWT agreement after receiving a Channel Usage Request frame with a TWT Elements field from a non-AP STA may indicate the lifetime of the peer-to-peer TWT agreement for the corresponding TWT element(s) in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Response frame and shall set the corresponding Timeout Interval Type field to 5.
+An AP that successfully sets up a peer-to-peer TWT agreement shall consider the non-AP STA to be in power save mode and doze state: (#6128, #6129)

+at the start of the peer-to-peer TWT SP, or

+after the non-AP STA has completed a frame transmission to the AP within the SP that started before the SP, or

+after the transmission of an expected control response frame by the non-AP STA in the SP in response to a frame transmission that started before the SP, or

+after the transmission of a TB PPDU by the non-AP STA in the SP in response to a Trigger frame that was transmitted before the start of the SP.

+NOTE - If the associated AP Initiates a TXOP with the non-AP STA as the TXOP responder before the peer-to-peer TWT SP, and if the TXOP ends within the peer-to-peer TWT SP, the non-AP STA might not be able to be available and continue transmission and reception after the start of the peer-to-peer TWT SP.

-An AP that successfully sets up a peer-to-peer TWT agreement shall consider the non-AP STA to be in power save mode and doze stateat the start of the peer-to-peer TWT SPback to its original power management mode at the end of the peer-to-peer TWT SP unless the AP receives a frame addressed to it from the non-AP STA within the time that overlaps with the peer-to-peer TWT SP.
+The non-AP STA is back to its original power management mode at the end of the peer-to-peer TWT SP unless the AP receives a frame other than an expected response frame mentioned in item c) above addressed to it from the non-AP STA within the time that overlaps with the peer-to-peer TWT SP.

+(#6128) An AP shall transmit a control response frame to a previously received frame from a non-AP STA in a TXOP that started before the start of the peer-to-peer TWT SP even if the control response frame transmission overlaps a peer-to-peer TWT SP of the transmitting STA.
+The AP shall consider the non-AP STA to be in power save mode and doze state after the transmission of the control response frame.

 Upon receiving a Channel Usage Request frame with a TWT element configured as a TWT request and